os-climate/sostrades-dev-tools/docs/source/user_manual.md

 Moreover, the read only mode saves the charts and data independently of the models modifications so even if the study is old and doesn't match the code of the model it can still be opened.<br>
 But if a user changes an input of the study, the study is again in configuration mode and is opened in edition mode.<br>
+In stand-alone mode, the study is a read only mode state that cannot be edited.
+Once a study is in read-only mode, it can be exported and imported again in a stand-alone study, that is completly independant of model evolutions or deletion.<br>